 Companies that issue high yield bonds are often highly leveraged and may not have more traditional methods of financing available to them.
 During an economic downturn or recession, highly leveraged issuers of high-yield securities may experience financial stress, and may not have sufficient revenues to meet their interest payment obligations.
 Economic downturns tend to disrupt the market for high yield bonds, lowering their values and increasing their price volatility.
-The risk of issuer default is higher with respect to high yield bonds because such issues may be subordinated to other creditors of the issuer.
+The risk of issuer default is higher with respect to high yield bonds because such issues may be subordinated to other creditors of the issuer and because they may be issued by less financially stable entities.